amachino/command-ai/README.md

 # command `ai`

-This is a command-line interface (CLI) that allows you to interact with the OpenAI API to generate text completions.
-You can use it to generate natural language responses to prompts, or to complete a given text.
+This is a command-line interface (CLI) that allows you to chat with an AI program powered by OpenAI API.

 ## Requirements